USD Mazara: Relegation, decline and merger

 After nineteen Serie D seasons, Mazara encountered serious financial troubles.
 In 1994–1995, they were relegated to Eccellenza, where another local team, S.C.
-Mazara 2000, were already playing.
-Mazara 2000 were a minor, young team who quickly climbed the football pyramid up to Eccellenza.
+Mazara 2000, was already playing.
+Mazara 2000 was a minor, young team that quickly climbed the football pyramid to Eccellenza.
 Mazara proper appeared to be an old team under decline.
 Both teams played in Eccellenza in 1995–1996, challenging each other in a local derby.
 Mazara placed fourth at the end of the season, whereas Mazara 2000 obtained seventh place.
-Mazara, who were under growing economic difficulties, agreed to merge with Mazara 2000.
+Mazara, under growing economic difficulties, agreed to merge with Mazara 2000.
 The merged team's name was Gruppo Sportivo Mazara 1946 (Mazara 1946 Sports Group).

 The new football team included almost all the best players from the two former local clubs.
 Their first season in 1996–1997 was very successful, winning Eccellenza hands down and returning to Serie D. The first season for the new club in the Italian fifth-ranked division ended with just Mazara earning one point above the relegation limit.
 The 1998–1999 campaign was even harder.
 Since Mazara ended the season with the same number of points as Sancataldese, they were forced to play a single-legged relegation playoff.
 Held in Termini Imerese, the match ended in a 1–0 win for Mazara, which escaped relegation again.

-Affected by heavy financial struggles, Mazara's team in the 1999–2000 Serie D season was mostly composed of young and inexperienced players.
+Affected by heavy financial struggles, Mazara's team comprised young and inexperienced players in the 1999–2000 Serie D season.
 They were relegated to Eccellenza with just 8 points in 34 matches, placed last in number of points in the league.